-The samples for this study were from the Fertility Centre of Kamal Al-Samarrai Hospital in Iraq/ Baghdad, and the research was conducted at the Research and Industrial Development /Al-Razi Centre for Research between January and March of 2023.
-Two groups of Iraqi women were studied: (40) with polycystic ovary syndrome and (40) without as controls.
-The Patients were identified if they are between the ages of (18 - 40) and have at least two of the following characteristics: they have a medical history consistent with PCOS, PCOS was first detected by ultrasound scan, and they experienced oligomenorrhea, amenorrhea, or highly irregular menses.
-Ultrasounds can detect PCOS.
-On follicular phase days 3, 4, and 5, patients and healthy controls gave eight ml venous blood samples.
-Five ml of whole blood was coagulated at 37°C for 30 minutes in a vacuum sterile glassware gel tube before centrifugation.
+Samples were collected from the Fertility Centre of Kamal Al-Samarrai Hospital in Baghdad, Iraq, and the research was conducted at the Al-Razi Center for Research and Industrial Development between January and March 2023.
+The study involved two groups of Iraqi women: 40 diagnosed with polycystic ovary syndrome (PCOS) and 40 healthy controls.
+Inclusion criteria for the PCOS group included women aged 18-40 years who met at least two of the following conditions: a medical history consistent with PCOS, ultrasound-confirmed diagnosis, or symptoms of oligomenorrhea, amenorrhea, or irregular menstruation.
+Ultrasound examinations were performed during the follicular phase on days 3, 4, or 5.